davidmakoto/react-static-landing-page/README.md

 # Responsive landing page take home technical assignment:

 ## Prompt
-* Common job task of making a landing page with 4-5 day turnaround
+* Common job task of making a landing page with 4-5 day turnaround (turned in within 24 hours)

 * "You can either host the page yourself or send us a zip of the site files.
 * Make a working HTML page using [actual link obscured: screenshot of photoshop file below].